Amir Faghri: Honors and awards

 Amir Faghri has received many national and international honors and awards, including the American Institute of Aeronautics and Astronautics Thermophysics Award in 1998, the American Society of Mechanical Engineers Heat Transfer Memorial Award in 1998, the ASME James Harry Potter Gold Medal in 2005, and the ASME/AIChE Max Jakob Memorial Award in 2010, which is considered the highest honor in the field of heat transfer.
 Faghri has been a longtime fellow of the ASME and an elected member of the Connecticut Academy of Science and Engineering.
 He was also inducted to the Oregon State University Council of Distinguished Engineers in 1999.
 He was the recipient of the George Grover Medal that was given at the 19th International Heat Pipe Conference in Pisa, Italy in June 2018.
-In 2019, he is elected as a Honorary Member of the American Society of Mechanical Engineers to recognize his distinguished service that contributes significantly to the attainment of the goals of the engineering profession.
+In 2019, he was elected as an Honorary Member of the American Society of Mechanical Engineers to recognize his distinguished service that contributes significantly to the attainment of the goals of the engineering profession.
 He has achieved the Number 1 lifetime ranking among all scholars worldwide in heat pipes by ScholarGPS.